-Making matters even messier, old Section 102(g) explicitly required the USPTO to consider the "reasonable diligence" of an inventor who was first to conceive but second to file.
+Making matters even messier, the old Section 102(g) explicitly required the USPTO to consider the "reasonable diligence" of an inventor who was first to conceive but second to file.
 Section 102(g) came in to play when multiple pending applications with different inventors were directed to overlapping inventions.
-The USPTO would initiate an interference proceding in which the competing applicants would present evidence of their conception dates and diligence in reducing to practice.
+The USPTO would initiate an interference proceeding in which the competing applicants would present evidence of their conception dates and diligence in reducing to practice.
+In particular, the second inventor would prevail if the

 An old case, Morway v.
-Bondi, shows some of the intricacies.150 It involved competing applications for a grease containing polyethylene glycol as an additive.
+Bondi, shows some of the involved intricacies.
+It involved competing applications for a grease containing polyethylene glycol as an additive.
 A timeline will be helpful:

-- Morway conceived on or before April 12, 1945.151
+- Morway conceived on or before April 12, 1945.
+169

 - Bondi conceived on June 14, 1945.

 - Bondi filed on October 31, 1945.

-- Morway filed on December 27, 1946.